Jacketdude/the-atlas-project/README.md

 ```

-- **Note: The atlas properties file must follow this syntax inorder to properly recogonize the assets:**
+- **Note: The atlas properties file must follow this syntax in order to properly recognize the assets:**
 ```json
 {
   "atlas": "assets/atlas.jpg",